Panjabrao Deshmukh: Early life

 At that time, higher education was not available in India.
-Many students traveled to England for further education.
-He wanted to be a barrister from Cambridge University.
+Many students travelled to England for further education.
+He wanted to be a barrister from University of Cambridge.
 Despite intense poverty at home, he managed to obtain enough money to travel.
-He then went to the Cambridge University and gained a Ph.D., a barrister degree in 1921 and a M.A. honours in Sanskrit.
+He then went to the University of Cambridge and gained a Ph.D., a barrister degree in 1921 and a M.A. honours in Sanskrit.
 He finished his Ph.D. with the subject Origin and Development of Religion in Vedic Literature.

 Social activities

-He studied under Satya Shodhak Samaj of Mahatma Phule.
+He studied under Satyashodhak Samaj of Jyotirao Phule.
 He did satyagraha to allow untouchables to enter Ambabai Temple, Amravati, which was condemned by the upper castes.
-Dr. Bhimrao Ramji Ambedkar supported him in this movement.
+B. R. Ambedkar supported him in this movement.
 The management of the temple later allowed untouchables to enter the temple.
 Dr. Punjabrao Deshmukh started another equality movement from his home.
 After the death of his father, his mother asked him to conduct traditional activity "Shradhha" with Brahmins.
 He brought untouchable students home from his school hostel and his mother treated them as Brahmins.

 His marriage ceremony was simple and held in Mumbai.
 After the marriage ceremony, when he reached Amravati, his friends convinced Deshmukh to give a party.
 He held a small dinner party for them.
 The meal was served by youths wearing white.
 After dinner Bhausaheb stated that the servers were untouchables (violating the prohibition).
 Many such events were conducted by Dr. Deshmukh to remove untouchability from our society.

 Educational activist

 Statue of Deshmukh at the Punjabrao Deshmukh Agricultural University in Nagpur.

 In 1932 he established Shivaji Education Society at Amravati.
 This education society grew to become the second largest in Maharashtra.
 In 2023, the society operated 269 educational sites in a variety of fields.
 This included 24 degree colleges, 54 intermediate colleges, 75 high schools, and 35 hostels.
-An agricultural university bearing his name operates at Akola, i.e. Panjabrao Deshmukh Krishi Vidyapeeth.
+An agricultural university bearing his name operates at Akola, i.e. Dr. Panjabrao Deshmukh Krishi Vidyapeeth.
 He strengthened the foundation of education throughout Maharashtra.

 Politics

 He was elected thrice for the Lok Sabha.
 He represented the constituency of Central Provinces and Berar.
 Dr. Deshmukh was selected by Nehru as Minister of the first State Agriculture.
 He served for 10 years, from 1952 to 1962.
-He played an important role in the making of the Indian Constitution.
+He played an important role in the making of the Constitution of India.
 He was inspired by B. R. Ambedkar and was a supporter of the mission by Dr. Babasaheb Ambedkar.
-He was the secretary for Vidarbha region of the Independent Labour Party, established by Dr. Babasaheb Ambedkar.
+He was the secretary for Vidarbha region of the Independent Labour Party, established by B. R. Ambedkar.